-- You will walk for at least 2 hours daily across moderately uneven terrain, including paved roads and cobblestone streets, with some hills and stairs. - Travelers should be healthy enough to participate in all included walks without assistance.
-Adding optional excursions may increase the amount of walking on your tour. - You should feel comfortable managing your own baggage at times, as well as stepping between boats and uneven docks. - Go Ahead Tours and the Tour Director who accompanies your group are unable to
+- You will walk for at least 2.5 hours daily across uneven terrain, including paved roads and cobblestone streets, with some hills and stairs. - Travelers should be healthy enough to participate in included walks without assistance.
+Adding excursions may increase the amount of walking on your tour. - You should feel comfortable managing your own baggage at times, as well as getting in and out of trains and boats. - Go Ahead Tours and the Tour Director who accompanies your group are unable to provide special, individual mobility assistance to travelers on tour.
+The responsibility of the Tour Director is to ensure the group as a whole enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing, individualized assistance to any one traveler.

-- provide special, individual mobility assistance to travelers on tour.
-The responsibility of the Tour Director is to ensure the group as a whole enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing, individualized assistance to any one traveler. - If you have any mobility concerns or physical restrictions, please contact our Customer Experience Team.
+• If you have mobility concerns or physical restrictions, please contact our Customer Experience Team.